Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

 <h2 id="active">
 News
 </h2>
-I will present my paper on <i> perceptual recalibration and sound change </i>, co-authored with my advisor, [Yoonjung Kang](https://www.yoonjungkang.com/), at the LSA Annual Meeting 2026 in New Orleans!
+I will present my paper on <i> perceptual recalibration and sound change </i>, co-authored with my advisor, <a href="https://www.yoonjungkang.com/" target="_blank">[Yoonjung Kang], at the LSA Annual Meeting 2026 in New Orleans!